photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     As a measure of last resort, you may additionally disable image classification using TensorFlow.

 ### Command Reference ###

-All commands may have to be prefixed with `sudo` when not running as root.
-Note that this will change the home directory `~` to `/root` in your configuration.

 The help command shows a complete list of commands and config options.
 Use the `--help` flag to see a detailed command info